aimms/documentation/dataexchange/mapping.rst

 * the ``RowMapping`` element a single child element of the ``TableMapping`` and maps the rows
 * the ``ColumnMapping`` element maps a column and is always underneath a ``RowMapping`` element

-For CSV and Parquet each table is stored as one file, so if a ``TableMapping`` is specified then it will determine the name of the file.
+For CSV/TSV and Parquet each table is stored as one file, so if a ``TableMapping`` is specified then it will determine the name of the file.
 Therefore the first argument of Procedures  ``dex::WriteToFile()`` and ``dex::ReadFromFile()`` is interpreted as a folder containing the files.
 When no ``TableMapping`` is specified the first argument of Procedures  ``dex::WriteToFile()`` and ``dex::ReadFromFile()`` is the file name and only one single table can be written.